CardmakingHobbies & Crafts

 The following example shows one reason why you’ll want to pay attention to the orientation of your patterned paper.
 As you can see, when using paper with numbers on it, you’ll want the numbers to face the right way:

-And finally, to send your new handmade envelope through the mail, you will need to use a blank label for the address (on patterned paper only):
+And finally, to send your new handmade envelope through the mail, you will need to use a blank label for the address (if your envelope is made from patterned paper):

 I’ll be back soon to show some handmade cards in a wide variety of shapes and sizes — and how to make envelopes to match them.
 In the meantime, get out there and create!